Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Keep in mind that the most important warning sign of melanoma is a new or changing skin lesion, regardless of its size or color.
 Changes that occur over a short period of time (particularly over a few weeks) are most concerning.

 Experts do not agree on whether or not skin self-exams should be performed for adults without risk factors.
-So there is no standard recommendation for how often to perform them.
+As a result, there is no standard recommendation for how often to perform them.

 However, despite a lack of clear proven benefit, anyone with risk factors for skin cancer may want to check their entire body about once a month.
 Risk factors include personal or strong family history of melanoma, those with multiple nevi or atypical nevi, organ transplant recipients, and people who are very sun sensitive with a history of multiple sunburns.